NorSC/ai-technology-cjs/README.md

-# ai-technology-cjs
+# AI Technology in Criminal Justice System

-A community-driven project to map and visualize AI technologies used in the criminal justice systems of the UK and beyond.
-Includes structured data, interactive website, and contribution tools for adding and updating technologies.
+This project maps AI technologies used in the UK Criminal Justice System.